skribascode/FileNamer-VichUploader/README.md

 In Symfony 4

-Rename file being uploaded with the user ID with extension.
-And remove if it have a previous files with a different extension.
+Rename file being uploaded with the user ID, -uniqid and extension.
+Also, this service remove if it have a previous files with a different extension (jpeg, png, jpg).

 FileNamer is a service.